 - They drink to help cope with emotions (stress, anxiety, boredom, anger, frustration, and so on).

-- Hangovers are a routine side effect of their drinking.
+- Hangovers are a common side effect of their drinking.

 - They drink every single day—and miss alcohol dearly if, for some reason, they can’t.

-Too often, the loved ones of so-called high-functioning alcoholics end up as collateral damage, and that was the case with Diane Shuler.
+Too often, the loved ones of a so-called high-functioning alcoholic end up as collateral damage, and that was the case with Diane Shuler.
 In this sad incident, her son and three nieces also lost their lives, casualties of a disorder that selects its victims mercilessly and without discrimination.

 Can High-Functioning Alcoholism Be Controlled?

-The alcoholism undoubtedly snucks up, as an individual began drinking more in response to stress, relationship troubles, workplace disappointments, or the loss of a loved one.
+Alcoholism undoubtedly schnucks up, as an individual began drinking more in response to stress, relationship troubles, workplace disappointments, or the loss of a loved one.
 A person probably didn’t notice the way alcohol was taking over life, but with time the body’s tolerance for alcohol increased, and one needed to drink more and more to achieve the same effects.
 The individual didn’t realize it, but ethanol was slowly gaining control, and its mastery over their life has only been gaining in strength.

 A person may be functional now.
 But if they continue down this path without seeking professional help, their performance and health will gradually deteriorate as profound alcohol dependence develops.